OSMBrasil/IJSN_road_import/FIELDS.md

 `Estrada Municipal` shold be treated as `NULL`

-Names starting with `Rod.` should be changed to `Rodoviario` followed by the name: `Rodoviario Audifax Barcelos Neves`
+Names starting with `Rod.` should be changed to `Rodovia` followed by the name: `Rodovia Audifax Barcelos Neves`

 nomePop
 ======